Pricing

 Flat self-hosted pricing for transaction-aware load testing.

 Run LoadStrike on your own infrastructure for developer-first transaction load testing across C#, Go, Java, Python, TypeScript, and JavaScript workloads.
-Start with a 7-day trial, then choose the plan that matches your runtime, transport, and runner-key requirements.
+Start with a 7-day trial, then choose the plan that matches your runtime, transport, reporting, and extensibility requirements.

-Self-hosted runtime No cloud usage meter Runner-key licensing Predictable monthly cost Regional currency when available
+Self-hosted runtime No cloud usage meter License-based access Predictable monthly cost Regional currency when available

-Pricing diagram showing plan tiers, local runner access, CI and distributed execution, and entitlement growth.
+Pricing diagram showing plan tiers, licensed runtime access, distributed execution, and entitlement growth.

-Plans change runner access, transport breadth, and extensibility.
+Plans change transport breadth, reporting, distributed execution, and extensibility.
 The core runtime model stays the same.

 Paid plans 4